mit-rss/intro_to_ros/README.md

 In this exercise, we ask you to write a single launch file called `my_first_launch.launch` containing all 4 python files that you have written thus far.

 ### Commit Specification
 1. Commit your launch files.
-They should be inside a folder called `launch` inside the `src` folder of your package.
+They should be inside a folder called `launch` inside your package.

 ## Question 7: Use ROS parameters
 When writing the last publisher (***fake_scan_publisher***), you had a couple of variables with default values including angle_min, angle_max, range_min, range_max, etc. With the current setup, if you want to change the value of one of those variables you will have to edit the Python code.
 For hundreds of lines of code, finding where each of such variables is defined can be tedious.
 The rosparam server provides a way to set those parameters on the terminal when running your program and in launch or config files.
 You task here is to parameterize the following variables from the last two nodes.